etingof/snmpsim/README.txt

 In the above case all OIDs under 1.3.6.1.2.1.1 prefix will be handled by a sql module using 'system' table.

+Please, note, that to make SQL's ORDER BY clause working with OIDs, each sub-OID stored in the database (in case of manual database population) must be left-padded with a good bunch of spaces (each sub-OID width is 10 characters).

 Custom variation modules
 ++++++++++++++++++++++++